fortanix/sgxtop/README.md

 interoperate with our SGX driver extensions that export SGX usage information.

-It'll list the enclave count, over-all enclave memory use, paging rates, and the enclaves in use, along with their memory usage and information about the owning process.
+It'll list the enclave count, overall enclave memory use, paging rates, and the enclaves in use, along with their memory usage and information about the owning process.